-The Arctic Circle is best known for its northern lights and magical winter landscapes, and outdoor activities like dog-sledging, snowmobiling, ice fishing and reindeer sleigh rides.
-The reindeer is the most eye-catching of the region´s animals, but also, the fauna and flora are exceptional because of their unique geographical position in the world.
+The Arctic Circle is best known for its northern lights, magical winter landscapes, and outdoor activities like dog-sledging, snowmobiling, ice fishing, and reindeer sleigh rides.
+The reindeer is the most eye-catching of the region´s animals, but the fauna and flora are also exceptional because of their unique geographical position in the world.

-Here you can find inspiration and information about Lapland and the unique attractions, like the Santa Claus Village in Rovaniemi and the famous Icehotels in Lapland.
+You can find inspiration and information about Lapland and its unique attractions, like the Santa Claus Village in Rovaniemi and the famous Ice hotels in Lapland.
 There are also plenty of opportunities to experience the traditions of the native people called the Sami.